The world's GREATEST desserts – how many British favourites made the list?

 mrvirgin/Shutterstock

 Shaved ice cream is all too often made as a street food gimmick; however, in Taiwan, it's done properly.
-Thin shavings of extra creamy ice cream are used as a base for a host of delicious toppings such as condensed milk, beans and tapioca balls.
-Fresh fruit is also frequently added, with mango the most popular in summer and strawberry in winter.
+Thin shavings of extra-smooth ice cream are used as a base for a host of delicious toppings, such as condensed milk, beans and tapioca balls.
+Fresh fruits are also frequently added, with mango the most popular choice in summer, and strawberry in winter.

 31. Red velvet cake, USA